 The Board generally holds an ordinary meeting every two months.
 The duration of each meeting is typically between 1 and 4 hours.
-An external consultant advised the Board of Directors at three meetings on strategic matters.
-Typically, all members of the Executive Committee and the general counsel (secretary) participated and informed the Board on all relevant matters.
+Typically, all members of the EC and the general counsel (secretary) participated and informed the Board on all relevant matters.